 This method can substitute the persona feature when:

 - hard to organize user steps into main activities

-- user journey is fragmented, not matches the narrative flow
+- the user journey is fragmented, not match the narrative flow

 - top-level cards don’t describe the user activity